MTRX5700-Group-11/Major-ROS/README.md

 Now you are all set!
 Wait for the user computer to publish topics to the arm and see its action in playing chess.

 Note: It is very important to double-check that all the devices are connected to the same network

+## Instructions - User Computer

+The user computer code is included in the "detect-decide" branch of this Git Repo.
+This should be installed in it's own catkin-ws as normal for projects in MTRX5700.

+1.Make sure the computer is connected to the same network as the Arm Computer and make sure that master/slave IP addresses are setup in a compatible fashion with how the Arm Computer is setup.
+2.Connect the Intel real-sense camera to the computer 3.Launch the ros-realsense node from the command line using the terminal command "roslaunch realsense2_camera rs_camera.launch".
+If errors occur, please refer to the guide herehttps://github.com/IntelRealSense/realsense-ros
+4.Navigate into the catkin-ws's scripts folder (inside the assignment_1 folder) where a file named chess_gui.py should be located.
+Run this file under python3 using the command "python3 chess_gui.py".
+This will launch the GUI interface, which if you have setup the other computer correctly, should be able to publish move commands to the real arm.